 The team won its fourth IPL championship in 2019, a historic feat.
 Its victory over the Chennai Super Kings in the championship game confirmed its rule over the league.

 The group is renowned for its charitable endeavors.
-In 2010, it started the “Education For All” project to assist Mumbai’s impoverished youngsters with their schooling.
+In 2010, it launched the “Education For All” project to support impoverished children in Mumbai with their education.

-The franchise has continuously invested in the construction of training facilities and infrastructure.
+The franchise has consistently invested in training facilities and infrastructure.
 The squad established a cricket academy in 2015 to develop young players.

-The team won their fifth championship trophy in 2020 and carried on with their IPL supremacy.
-Throughout the competition, which took place in the United Arab Emirates, the squad performed admirably.
-The team, captained by Rohit Sharma, won nine of their fourteen group-stage games and comfortably won the championship.
-They defeated the Delhi Capitals handily in the first qualifier of the playoffs, and when they met them again in the championship game, they prevailed by five wickets.
+The team won their fifth championship trophy in 2020 and continued to maintain their IPL supremacy.
+Throughout the competition in the United Arab Emirates, the squad performed admirably.
+The team, captained by Rohit Sharma, won 9 of its 14 group-stage games and comfortably won the championship.
+They defeated the Delhi Capitals handily in the first playoff qualifier, and when they met again in the championship game, they prevailed by five wickets.
 This victory strengthened the franchise’s reputation as the most successful team in IPL history.

-Because of outside events, the 2021 season had two halves.
-The team had a decent start to the season but couldn’t duplicate their outstanding effort from the previous year.
+Due to external factors, the 2021 season was divided into two halves.
+The team had a decent start to the season, but couldn’t duplicate its outstanding effort from the previous year.
 With 14 points from 14 games, the squad ended sixth in the standings and missed the playoffs.
 Despite this, the group displayed several strong individual performances.
 Ishan Kishan, a young batter, made an impression and finished the season as the team’s leading scorer.

 The franchise saw a major roster reorganization in 2023.
-At the auction, the squad bought several important players, including Australian all-rounder Cameron Green, for an unprecedented amount of money.
-The team improved performance due to these adjustments, placing fourth in the standings and qualifying for the postseason.
+At the auction, the squad bought several key players, including Australian all-rounder Cameron Green, for an unprecedented sum.
+The team improved its performance with these adjustments, placing fourth in the standings and qualifying for the postseason.
 Their tournament run ended after losing to the Lucknow Super Giants in the eliminator.
-Despite this, the season was viewed as a positive development over the prior one, indicating that the squad was becoming competitive again.
+Despite this, the season was viewed as a positive development compared to the previous one, indicating that the squad was becoming competitive again.

 Meaning and History